Mr-Death-Force-specialChat/ecrypt/README.md

 # Ecrypt: An easy wrapper for CryptoPP
+Created because CryptoPP is as difficult as GUI programming in AT&T assembly.
-Ecrypt means 'Easy CRYPTography library'
+The meaning of ecrypt is 'Easy [to use] CRYPTography library'